Thousands of pet dogs and cats taken by researchers every year

 How You Can Help

-Educate Yourself and protect your pets
+Educate yourself and protect your pets

-Know where lost pets are sheltered in your community and how long you have to reclaim them before they are put up for adoption, sold to research or euthanized.
+ii) Know where lost pets are sheltered in your community and how long you have to reclaim them before they are put up for adoption, sold to research or euthanized.

-Contact the Premiers and speak out!
+Contact the Premier and speak out!

 Premier of Ontario